wave2future/dUsefulStuff/ReadMe.markdown

 In the **scripts** directory there are a number of scripts which can be used for building static libraries and documentation from the command line.
 To see an example how they can be used look at the **build.sh** file in the source root of this project.
 Each script is a distinct part or phase of a build process.
 Here users of Ant or Maven will be familiar with what I am talking about.
 These scripts are designed to be used either from a command line or from within xcode.
 Hence they make use of the standard xcode properties.

-Here is an example of using them (actually it's a copy of the build.sh script :-):
+Here is an example of using them (actually it's a copy of the build.sh script from this project :-).
+Check that ile for the latest version and settings.

 		#!/bin/sh